Fidores/weather-app/README.md

 It's a simple web application to display weather in cities.
 It uses OpenWeatherMap as data source.

-The design is based on the app from this [article](http://medium.com/@hamedbaatour/build-a-real-world-beautiful-web-app-with-angular-6-a-to-z-ultimate-guide-2018-part-i-e121dd1d55e)
+The design is based on this [article](http://medium.com/@hamedbaatour/build-a-real-world-beautiful-web-app-with-angular-6-a-to-z-ultimate-guide-2018-part-i-e121dd1d55e)

 [Backend](https://github.com/Fidores/weather-app_backend)